OneGneissGuy/cimis/README.md

-cimis : Query CA DWR CIMIS Weather Station Network (WSN)for meterological data
+cimis : A python package to query the California Department of Water Resources CIMIS Weather Station Network (WSN) for meterological data
 =============================================================

-cimis is a python project which allows communication with the CIMIS WSN API.
+cimis is a python wrapper for communication with the CIMIS WSN API.

-Project features include routine automatic collecting of data from stations that returns data as a dataframe or in the instance of several stations, a list of dataframes.
+Queried station data is retuned as a pandas dataframe timerseries.
 CIMIS station info can be queried and returned as a dictionary.

-See http://et.water.ca.gov/Rest/Index for more information on CIMIS API.
+See http://et.water.ca.gov/Rest/Index for more information on the CIMIS API.

 --------
 See examples/cimis_example.py for usage